SAhmadrezaAnaami/World-pop-chart-choropleth/README.md

 # World-pop-chart-choropleth
-show world population on choropleth chart using python and plotly
+show world population on choropleth map chart using python and plotly

+## created by SahmadrzeaAnaami